 Save a Bundle By Car Shopping at Year’s End

-Getting the very best deal may take some flexibility on your part too.
-The very best prices will be on the outgoing model year vehicles although there may not be a lot of choice.
-Don’t think you have to settle for outdated styling and features though: dealerships are eager to move the new cars.
+Getting the very best deal may take some flexibility, too.
+The very best prices will be on the outgoing model-year vehicles, although there may not be a lot of choices.
+You don’t have to settle for outdated styling and features, though: dealerships are also eager to move the new cars.

-Be a Smart End of the Year Car Shopper
+Be a Smart End-of-the-Year Car Shopper

-The number one tip for saving the most money when shopping for a new or used car is to always, “DO YOUR CAR BUYING HOMEWORK FIRST!”
+The number one tip for saving the most money when shopping for a new or used car is to always “DO YOUR CAR BUYING HOMEWORK FIRST!”
 For more hints and tips on navigating the new and used car buying process, spend a little time upfront before beginning your car shopping journey by browsing through my 100% free online car buying guide – AutoCheatSheet.com.

 I recommend using an online referral service such as Ryde Shopper, Edmunds, or Cars Direct before visiting a car dealership.
 Their free online price quotes will automatically include any current discounts or cash-back incentives.